You may find the answer you need below. If not, don’t worry – just get in touch and we’ll do our best to help.

 Can you provide a VAT receipt?

-Are your cameras all genuine?
+Are all of your cameras genuine?

-How long are the manufacturer’s warranties?
+How long are the manufacturers warranties?

 Bushnell cameras have a 2 year warranty.